 - The basic idea is no matter if the eggies collected today have hatched all or partially, we will still move the hatchling container down after the set frequency (e.g. every day).
 This ensures those larvae in our one container will only be one day old at most (in the one day span, there may be some hatch early or later in the hours of the same day).
 But this is good enough uniformity.
 If the Monday larvae don’t hatch on Monday, they can take the next “boat”.
 Monday larvae can hatch on Tuesday, Wednesday, Thursday, but still if they fall into any container on that day like the rest of the larvae, they will still only be one day old.

 - You can leave eggies on for a week, to make sure they have hatched and then collect them.
 Eggies placed on rack Monday this week can be collected and cleaned Monday next week.
 You can tie color strings around the eggies to mark the day (Monday, yellow strings.
 Tuesday, red strings etc.)

 Moving to the 5-day-old larvae, you know what to do (feeding them in the previous email).
 One reason I notice larvae grow uneven sizes could be because of feed/population distribution.
 Some larvae get more, some larvae get less.
 With the feeding way you’ve read before, they will be happy with the space and food.

 >> Thanks to a regular reader for this question.

 Bsf lrva e are crawling out of contanier what ever i do, the density is also low, what to do

---> Did you check the moisture, heat and feed inside?
+--> Hi, thanks for your question.
+Did you check the moisture, heat and feed inside?